-This is it folks, I hope you’re ready for Cinco de Mayo because tomorrow is the biggest celebration of all Mexican story…except it’s not.
+This is it, folks, I hope you’re ready for Cinco de Mayo because tomorrow is the biggest celebration of all of Mexico…except it’s not.
 Sorry to break it to you but we Mexicans simply don’t care about Cinco de Mayo.

 False: It’s the Mexican Independence Day

-The Cinco de Mayo is not the Mexican equivalent to the Fourth of July (that’s the 16th of September for us by the way).
-Cinco de Mayo is about “La Batalla de Puebla” (The battle of Puebla) of 1862.
+Cinco de Mayo is not the Mexican equivalent to the Fourth of July (that’s the 16th of September for us by the way).
+Cinco de Mayo is about “La Batalla de Puebla” (The Battle of Puebla) of 1862.

 While we do care for the day of our Independence from the Spanish influence, the battle that Cinco de Mayo celebrates actually took place decades later in an unrelated conflict against the French under Napoleon the Third.
 Yes, the French.

 It was a very significant morale boost in the sense that a rag-tag team of indigenous warriors and poorly armed Mexican soldiers defeated what was considered at the time as the strongest military force ever to exist…except said victory was completely irrelevant to us Mexicans in the long-term.